top of page

 Criticisms of the NBP

 No investing solution is perfect, and over the years, I have seen many comment that the NBP has benefitted from favourable tailwinds for equities and bonds.
-While that has certainly not been the case for bonds (as pointed out in our article on rebalancing) in recent years, it's always worth bearing in mind that asset classes can go through long periods of relative outperformance (and underperformance).
+That has certainly not been the case for bonds in recent years, and it's always worth bearing in mind that asset classes can go through long periods of relative outperformance (and underperformance).

-It's also worth mentioning that the NBP does not utilise "factor tilts" in the equity part of the portfolio (FTSE Global All Cap) and might be more susceptible to the overall equity markets falling if we have a rerun of the .dot com bubble.
-We looked at the subsequent lost decade in our article on investing for the long term.
+It's also worth mentioning that the NBP does not utilise "factor tilts" in the equity part of the portfolio and might be more susceptible to the overall equity markets falling if we have a rerun of the dot-com bubble.
+In our article on investing for the long term, we looked at the subsequent lost decade.

 Conclusion